With the choice of The Very Hungry Caterpillar by Eric Carle or Blanket of Love by Alyssa Satin Capucilli

 The Very Hungry Caterpillar by Eric Carle is a well-known story about growth and change.
 A caterpillar, depicted in bright, hand-colored paper collage, hatches from a tiny egg.
 After eating his way through the book (actually leaving holes in the pages!) he changes into a beautiful butterfly.
 As Eric Carle says, “Ultimately this story is about hope; every living thing will grow up, be beautiful, and unfold its talents.”
 The board version of this book is used as a gift to babies so that the book can be saved as a special memento from childhood.

-Parents have the choice of another book, Mama, Mama by Jean Marzollo for their baby, especially if an older sibling previously received “The Very Hungry Caterpillar.”
-This board book shows mother animals and their infants rendered in beautiful illustrations accompanied by simple text describing the loving ways parents interact with babies.
+Parents have the choice of another book, Blanket of Love by Alyssa Satin Capucilli for their baby, especially if an older sibling previously received “The Very Hungry Caterpillar.”
+This board book

 This was our first community partnership around books.
 In 1995, when Family Reading Partnership founder Brigid Hubberman was working at federally funded family-wellness (WIC) sites through a local literacy program, she was struck by how easy it was to spot the children (even two-year-olds!) who had been read to beginning at birth.
 Wanting to get out the message that “it is never too early to start reading to babies,” she thought that a book could be given at birth from the hospital.
 This was not a new concept but, as often is the case, this great idea was incubating in many places around the United States at once.
 Other communities were giving out books at birth, and it was a project that our local hospital enthusiastically wanted to adopt, too.